Adrianjewell91/how-to-code/README.md

 Going line by line: in line one, we recognize that there are three numbers.
 In line two, we calculate the sum of the numbers, and in line three, we give the answer.
 What is above is pseudo-code because it looks like code, but is not formal syntax of any particular programming language.

 Now, moving forward, it is finally fair to say that the engineer needs be familiar with coding to write the above pseudo-code.
 They should have taken a codeAcademy course on a programming language of their choice.
-After taking that course, it won’t be hard to write pseudo-code.

 At the same time, writing peusdo can actually be one of the hardest things to do throughout this process.
 If it is hard, do more test cases until the process becomes so engrained in your mind that it flows out of you easily and quickly in words.